Quiver Grassmannians of extended Dynkin type D - Part 2: Schubert decompositions and F-polynomials: Schubert decomposition of quiver Grassmannians

 \section{Schubert decomposition of quiver Grassmannians}

-One main result of this section is that every quiver Grassmannian of a representation of a quiver of type $\tilde D_n$ of large defect has a cell decomposition into affine spaces, see section \ref{EC}.
-With similar methods we can show that this is also the case for representations of the homogeneous tubes, see section \ref{sechom}.
+One main result of this section is that every quiver Grassmannian of an indecomposable representation of a quiver of type $\tilde D_n$ of large defect has a cell decomposition into affine spaces, see section \ref{EC}.
+With similar methods, we can show that this is also the case for indecomposable representations of the homogeneous tubes, see section \ref{sechom}.
 This can be used later to obtain formulae for the $F$-polynomials.

-In order to prove this, we first introduce some notation in sections \ref{quiverreps} and \ref{coeffquiver}.
+In order to prove this, we first introduce notation in sections \ref{quiverreps} and \ref{coeffquiver}.
 In section \ref{cluster}, we recall some results from the theory of cluster algebras which are linked to our considerations.
-In sections \ref{recollmain} and \ref{qgrer}, we state some lemmas that are important for the proof of the main results.
+In sections \ref{recollmain} and \ref{qgrer}, we state lemmas that are important for the proof of the main results.

 Finally, we show in section \ref{posdef} how the results can be used to pass from representations of negative defect to representations of positive defect (resp. from preprojectives to preinjectives).